Ultimate Hornworm Care & Maintenance Guide

 When raising hornworms, you must provide them with a constant light source to keep them happy and healthy.
 Make sure the temperature is roughly 81°F and never allow their containers to get too close to, or surpass, 90°F as this will surely kill them.
 Feed them once a day with your artificial feed and they will remain healthy and nutritious for your lizard or turtle!

 Using a hornworm as food is a great idea because these insects are a highly nutritious supplement for your reptile.
 They are packed with moisture, which is great for any animals that may struggle with their water intake.
 They’re also a great snack for picky eaters and are incredibly easy to find and raise.
 This beautiful insect can be a unique addition to your reptile’s diet, and a rewarding critter to maintain.
+For adult moths, use a hummingbird feeder filled with hummingbird food to ensure they receive the necessary nutrition.
+Additionally, a tomato plant is essential for breeding hornworms as it provides a suitable environment for egg-laying.

 Find Great Feeder Insects at Topflight Dubia

 Hornworm care is relatively easy, and they make excellent feeder insects — as do nutritious Dubia roaches.
-That's where we can help.
+That’s where we can help.
 Topflight Dubia specializes in breeding and selling top-quality Dubia roaches that are sure to bring out the best in your reptilian friends.
-Available in 3/16" - 1/4" or 1/4" - 3/8" sizes, you can buy these roaches in bulk to save yourself money in the long-run when feeding your pet.
+Available in or 1/4” - 3/8” sizes, you can buy these roaches in bulk to save yourself money in the long-run when feeding your pet.
 Order today!